-As at 31 December 2022, the Group has concentration of credit risk as 88% (2021: 68%) and 97% (2021: 92%) of the total trade receivables was due from the Group's largest customer and the five largest customers respectively.
+As at 31 December 2023, the Group has concentration of credit risk as 88% (2022: 88%) and 97% (2022: 97%) of the total contract assets and trade receivables was due from the Group's largest customer and the five largest customers respectively.
 In order to minimise the credit risk, management of the Group reviews the recoverable amount of each individual debt at the end of the reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
 In this regards, the management of the Group considers that the Group's credit risk is significantly reduced.